ipfs-inactive/blog/src/3-ipscend/index.md

 [![](/img/ipscend.png)](https://github.com/diasdavid/ipscend)

-[`ipscend`](https://github.com/diasdavid/ipscend) is a new tool to help developers publishing their static web content to IPFS and share it easily, while keeping history and more.
-It is heavily inspired in previous static web content publishing tools, like github pages and surge
+[`ipscend`](https://github.com/diasdavid/ipscend) is a new tool to help developers publish their static web content to IPFS and share it easily, while keeping history and more.
+It is heavily inspired by previous static web content publishing tools, like GitHub Pages and surge.

 ## Features

-Currently, `ipscend` offers a set of features, accessible through a CLI, installable through npm (`npm i -g ipscend`) that enable a simple workflow to work in your Web page/app and publish it to the IPFS network.
+Currently, `ipscend` offers a set of features, accessible through a CLI, and installable through npm (`npm i -g ipscend`), which enable a simple workflow for working in your Web page/app and publishing it to the IPFS network.

 - `ipscend browse` - Opens the last published version of your application in the browser.
 - `ipscend init` - Initializes your project.
 Asks for the folder where the web application will be available and stores an `ipscend.json` object in your current path to store all the metadata it generates, such as published versions and taken screenshots.
 - `ipscend preview` - Serves your application on a local static file server, so that you can try it out before you feel ready to publish it.
 - `ipscend publish` - Publishes the current state of your application to IPFS and stores a reference to it.
 - `ipscend screenshot` - Opens a screenshot preview of all the published versions of your app.
 In order to generate the screenshots, you must first run `ipscend screenshot --gen`.
 ![](http://zippy.gfycat.com/TameDampKob.gif)